The Medium Discourses

 54. “Something is viewed like this: ‘This is the soul, this is the world, and this is me.
 I will exist in the afterlife, being permanent and unchanging.
 I’ll be eternal and not subject to decay.’
 [He thinks:] ‘None of them are possessed by me, I am not possessed by them, nor are they the soul.’
 Wisely observing it this way, he knows it as it really is.

 55. “Suppose a monk sees these six abodes of views and doesn’t see there a soul and doesn’t see something possessed by a soul.
 After not seeing them that way, he then doesn’t accept this world.
 After not accepting this world, then he has no fear.
-After he has no fear, then he attains parinirvāṇa: ‘My births have been ended, the religious life has been established, and the task has been accomplished.
-I won’t be subject to another existence.’
-He knows it as it truly is.
+After he has no fear, then he attains parinirvāṇa.
+He truly knows: ‘Birth has been ended, the religious practice has been established, the task has been accomplished, and I will not again be subject to existence.’

 The Liberated Monk